ljolliet/SpaceConquest/README.md

 #####Controls :
  - Use the option tab in the main menu to configure the game as you like.
- - Use drag and drop from one of your planet to an ennemy planet to attack this planet with your spaceships.
+ - Use drag and drop from one of your planet to an enemy planet to attack this planet with your spaceships.
  - Use drag and drop from one of your planet to another one to send spaceships on this planet.
  - Use the slider below your planets to choose which percentage of spaceships will go when sending spaceships.
  - Clic on a ship to select its squadron.